drand/website/docs/operator/storage-backends.md

 ## In-memory (memDB)

-**_This backend is supported since Drand v1.5+._**
+**_This backend is supported since drand v1.5+._**

-The in-memory backend, also refered to as memdb, allows the node to store all beacons in-memory.
+The in-memory backend, also referred to as memdb, allows the node to store all beacons in-memory.

 This backend will lose all the contents on node restart/stop.